Hardware

 Example ESPHome configurations for various ESPHome versions and various hardware combinations can be found in the esphome-configs/ directory of the git repo broken down by ESPHome version.

-substitution.
+All of the example ESPHome configurations begin with a substitutions key, which contains a machine_name substitution.
 This must be set to the same name as used in the machines.json config file.
-If desired, you can override the esphome
+If desired, you can override the esphome name and friendly_name values (though this is not recommended).

-The ESPHome configurations are based on a ESPHome secrets.yaml file for substituting in sensitive values and installation-specific values using the !secrets
+The ESPHome configurations are based on a ESPHome secrets.yaml file for substituting in sensitive values and installation-specific values using the !secrets substitution operator.
+The example configurations expect the following secrets to be defined:

 - api_encryption_key